Updated July 10, 2023

 |Labor Charges Per Hour of Temporary Labors||$ 25 Per Hour|

 The organization’s Production Capacity is 5,000 units.
-Sales for the year 2019-20 are estimated at 4500 units.
-The organization has received an export order of 1000 units, and the selling price per bottle is $ 300.
-Determine whether the export order is to be accepted or not; also determine the additional cost to be incurred if the export order is accepted.
+We estimate sales for the year 2019-20 at 4,500 units.
+The organization has received an export order of 1,000 units, and the selling price per bottle is $300.
+Determine whether to accept the export order and calculate the additional cost to be incurred if it is accepted.

-In case of repairs, $ 25,000 is fixed in nature, and additional is based on production.
-Depreciation is fixed.
-The rent is fixed.
-If the export order is accepted, ten laborers must work 8 hours daily for 30 days.
+In case of repairs, the company fixes $25,000 as a base amount, and additional costs depend on production.
+The company maintains a fixed depreciation rate, and the rent remains unchanged.
+If the export order is accepted, ten laborers will work 8 hours daily for 30 days.